weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 <img src="deploy.png" style="width:100%; border:1em solid #32324b;" />

 This is Part 2 of 4 of the <a href="/guides/">Weave Cloud guides series</a>.
+In this guide we'll see how to achieve fast iteration and Continuous Delivery with Weave Cloud and Weave Flux, which connects the output of your CI system into your container orchestrator.
+This example uses Kubernetes.

 <div style="width:50%; float:left;">
 <a href="/guides/cloud-guide-part-1-setup-troubleshooting/">&laquo; Go to previous part: Part 1 – Setup: Troubleshooting Dashboard</a>